austinw1995/magnific-llm-evals/README.md

         "name": "Menu",
         "passed": true,
         "score": 1.0,
-        "reason": "The menu items were clearly listed in a structured format, with each item on a new line, making it easy to read and understand."
+        "reason": "The menu is displayed in a structured format with each item on a new line, making it easy to read and understand."
       },
       {
         "name": "conciseness",
         "passed": true,
         "score": 0.8,
-        "reason": "The service agent provided clear and relevant information without unnecessary elaboration.
-However, there were moments where the responses could have been slightly more succinct, particularly in confirming the order."
+        "reason": "The service agent provided necessary information and confirmed the order without excessive detail.
+However, there were moments where the responses could have been slightly more concise, particularly in the explanation of the menu and specials."
       }
     ],
     "service_config": {
       "params": {
-        "model": "gpt-4o-mini",
+        "model": "claude-3-5-sonnet-20241022",
-        "temperature": 0.7,
+        "temperature": 0.2,
-        "max_tokens": 150
+        "max_tokens": 90
       },
-      "system_prompt": "You are a voice assistant for Vappy's Pizzeri...", "end_call_enabled": true
+      "system_prompt": "You are a voice assistant for Vappy's Burgers, a burger shop located on the Internet. ...
+IMPORTANT: Do not use tool end_call() until all of the customer's questions are answered and they say something like \"bye\" or \"see you.\"", "end_call_enabled": true
     },
     "customer_config": {
       "params": {
-        "model": "claude-3-5-sonnet-20241022",
+        "model": "llama-3.3-70b-versatile",
         "temperature": 0.9,
-        "max_tokens": 100
+        "max_tokens": 50
       },
-      "system_prompt": "You are a hungry customer who wants to order food...", "end_call_enabled": true
+      "system_prompt": "You are a cheerful customer who wants to order food. ...
+IMPORTANT: Use the tool end_call() only when you are satisfied with your order and all your questions are answered.", "end_call_enabled": true
     }
   },